About choosing a Restaurant in Mallorca

 Italian & Pizza Restaurants

-For Asian food in Port d’Andratx, restaurant Sumailla is the place to be!
+For Asian food in Port d’Andratx, restaurant Sumailla is the place to be.
 Expect Japanese cuisine with a Peruvian twist in the form of mouth-wateringly tasty sushi, bursting with fresh and vibrant flavours.
-On the sea front like most other restaurants in the area, this place delivers the perfect setting overlooking the water, day or night.
+On the seafront like most other restaurants in the area, this place delivers the perfect setting overlooking the water, day or night.

 Mallorca comes fully equipped with some of the finest dining experiences in the world thanks to a number of Michelin-starred restaurants firmly placed on the map.
-These establishments can be found in Palma and Deià and offer a more ceremonial dining experience, perfect for a special occasion on the island.

 Marc Fosh Restaurant

-This Michelin-starred gastronomic restaurant is hidden in the depths of Palma’s old town.
+The name on everybody’s lips, Marc Fosh is one of the most famous chefs on the island and his Michelin-starred gastronomic restaurant is hidden in the depths of Palma’s old town.
 Fosh serves exquisite Mediterranean cuisine with an emphasis on clean flavours and seasonal ingredients.
 Tasting menus are the way to go in this place, so come prepared to try something new.

 Es Racó d’es Teix Restaurant